Kerala Crime Files: Season 2

 The second season of Kerala Crime Files also received critical acclaim upon its premiere.

 The Indian Express rated 3.5 out of 5 stars and praised its gripping procedural narrative, well-crafted screenplay, outstanding performances, realistic police investigation and technical finesse.
 Times Now rated 3.5 out of 5 stars and lauded as "Subtle Yet Powerful Sequel That Stays True To The Original While Digging Deeper".
 The Week rated 4 out of 5 stars and appreciated it as best crime series in Malayalam.
 Onmanorama reviewed the season as a "A smart, subtle thriller that keeps hooked".
 The Hindu called the season as a "An intriguing sequel that improves upon the original".
 OTTPlay rated 3.5 out of 5 stars and described the sequel as a "a fitting testament to its genre".
 The Times of India praised the sequel as a "must-watch", highlighting its gripping narrative, emotional depth, and strong performances by Harisree Ashokan, Indrans, and Arjun Radhakrishnan.
 The review also appreciated the improved technical quality compared to the first season.

 Future

-In June 2025, director Ahammed Khabeer revealed in an interview with OTTPlay that a third season of Kerala Crime Files is possible, but not in the near future.
-He stated that he is currently prioritizing film projects, including a film featuring Tamil actor Arjun Das in his debut in Malayalam industry.
+In June 2025, director Ahammed Khabeer stated in an interview with OTTPlay that a third season of Kerala Crime Files was under consideration but would not begin soon due to his commitments to other film projects, including a film featuring Tamil actor Arjun Das in his Malayalam debut.
+On 9 December 2025, JioHotstar officially announced the third season.
+Khabeer later clarified that writing and planning for the series would commence only after the completion of his upcoming film, with writer Bahul Ramesh also yet to begin work on the project.